Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

 \n

-The verification theorem (Theorem~\ref{thm:verify-NH} below) provides a general criterion: any sufficiently smooth function $v$ that solves the HJB \eqref{eq:HJB-verify-NH}, with admissible feedback controls $(\hat C,\hat\theta)$ attaining the Hamiltonian, coincides with the value function and makes $(\hat C,\hat\theta)$ optimal.
-In the present jump--diffusion setting with pollution--dependent intensity, the Hamiltonian retains the same $(C,\theta)$ dependence as in the constant-intensity case, so the first--order conditions deliver the feedback rules $\hat C=\psi K$ and the $\theta$--projection in \eqref{eq:Opt_theta}.
+In the present jump-diffusion setting with pollution-dependent intensity, the Hamiltonian retains the same $(C,\theta)$ dependence as in the constant-intensity case -- hence, the first-order conditions deliver the feedback rules $\hat C=\psi K$ and the $\theta$-projection in \eqref{eq:Opt_theta}-- with the main difference being that generator involved is now of second-order: